Surfer Blood: Career

 On January 21, 2013, they uploaded a new song off their next album, Pythons, called "Weird Shapes".

 In February 2014, the band announced that work on their third record had begun.

 On May 20, 2014, the band debuted a video of them playing a new song titled "Island".
 The song has been played before back in 2011, during various radio sessions.

 On September 16, 2014, a new song titled "NW Passage" was debuted on SoundCloud, as part of their split single with We Are Scientists.

-On February 17, 2015, the band announced their third album "1000 Palms" and that it would be released on Fierce Panda / Joyful Noise Recordings on May 12.
+On February 17, 2015, the band announced their third album 1000 Palms and that it would be released on Fierce Panda / Joyful Noise Recordings on May 12.
 The lead single, "Dorian", was premiered on BBC Radio 1 at midnight.

-Original guitarist Thomas Fekete left the band in 2015 shortly after the announcement of their third album, "1000 Palms," due to a medical diagnosis for a rare form of cancer (sarcoma) that had spread to his lungs and spine.
+Original guitarist Thomas Fekete left the band in 2015 shortly after the announcement of their third album, 1000 Palms, due to a medical diagnosis for a rare form of cancer (sarcoma) that had spread to his lungs and spine.
 He was diagnosed in the winter of 2014.
 The band announced a fundraising effort to help alleviate Thomas' medical bills through the site GoFundMe on April 20, 2015.
 On May 31, 2016, Fekete's wife Jessica announced that he had died.

 In April 2015, the song "Swim" was featured in an episode of the Netflix series "Daredevil."

 Surfer Blood shared the video for album track "Island" in June 2015, in support of "1000 Palms".

 In October 2015, the band announced that their longtime bassist, Kevin Williams, was leaving the band to pursue a new job in Austin, Texas.
 The band later announced that their long time friend from high school, Lindsey Mills, would be replacing Kevin on bass.

 The band's fourth album, Snowdonia, was released on February 3, 2017.
 It is the first album the band has released following Fekete's death, and features Mills and guitarist Michael McCleary.

 In October 2017, Surfer Blood released Covers, an album featuring cover versions of songs by Pavement, OutKast, and more.
 Following Covers, in 2019 the band released their second EP/10" vinyl called Hourly Haunts.

-In January 2020, the Surfer Blood announced that they would be releasing a new album called Carefree Theatre which was inspired by the historic landmark theater of the same name in West Palm Beach.
+In January 2020, Surfer Blood announced that they would be releasing a new album called Carefree Theatre which was inspired by the historic landmark theater of the same name in West Palm Beach.
 The album is currently scheduled for release on September 25, 2020, according to the band's website, and marks the band's return to Kanine Records, the label that had put out Astro Coast 10 years earlier.
 A 10-year anniversary deluxe double LP version of Astro Coast is slated for release by Kanine on Record Store Day, August 29, 2020.